 In their initial report, Police said cops and Customs officers were patrolling the waters when they encountered a Venezuelan boat.

 “Personnel on the boat opened fire at the law enforcement officials who returned fire, resulting in the deaths of the Venezuelans.
-Customs Guard Othniel ‘Money–Man’ White sustained gunshot wounds from hostile fire and died at the scene.
+Customs Guard Othniel ‘Money–Man’ Whyte sustained gunshot wounds from hostile fire and died at the scene.
 One other Venezuelan national, who sustained gunshot injuries during the incident, is a patient at the Milton Cato Memorial Hospital,” the Police Public Relations Department said in a statement Tuesday.

-Searchlight newspaper reported on Tuesday that after the shootout at sea police had to restrain angry persons in Union Island to prevent further harm to the foreigners.
+Searchlight newspaper reported, on Tuesday, that after the shootout at sea police had to restrain angry persons in Union Island to prevent further harm to the foreigners.

 He was found facedown in the water shortly after 8 p.m. with a weak pulse and declared dead at the Union Island Health Centre after efforts to revive him failed.

-White, a married father of four, was a customs guard for 21 years and Prime Minister Dr. Ralph Gonsalves, who is Minister of National Security, praised the actions of him and the cop who approached the foreigners.
+Whyte, a married father of four, was a customs guard for 21 years and Prime Minister Dr. Ralph Gonsalves, who is Minister of National Security, praised the actions of him and the cop who approached the foreigners.

 “Clearly these two public officials went to extraordinary lengths in pursuance of their duties, and I can only reiterate we should be very happy that we have dedicated police office officers, and in this case a customs guard, as exemplified in this incident,” Searchlight quoted Gonsalves as saying.